 - c.
 Credit Risk Monitoring Credit Risk monitoring is carried out by the Account Officer (AO) by conducting direct or On the Spot to the business locations of prospective debtors. - d.
-Credit Risk Management Information System PT.
-MBI has a credit risk management information system, namely the Loan Approval System, which can provide various information needed by management. - 4.
-PT MBI has carried out internal control by auditing, reviewing or evaluating loans given to debtors which is divided into several stages of the credit process, namely the credit application stage, credit analysis stage, credit realization stage, and credit repayment stage.
+Credit Risk Management Information System

+PT.
+MBI has a credit risk management information system, namely the Loan Approval System, which can provide various information needed by management.

+4. PT MBI has carried out internal control by auditing, reviewing or evaluating loans given to debtors which is divided into several stages of the credit process, namely the credit application stage, credit analysis stage, credit realization stage, and credit repayment stage.
 Non-performing loans are loans classified into collectibility 3 (substandard), collectibility 4 (doubtful), and collectibility 5 (loss).

-4.2 Analysis of Non-performing Loans for Micro, Small and Medium Enterprises at Banks
+4.2 Analysis of Non-performing Loans for Micro, Small and Medium Enterprises at Banks a.
+The debtor's besiness still exists and has good prospects in the future.

-Banks carry out several credit rescue actions as an effort to overcome the occurrence of arrears in credit payments or non-performing loans, in the form of:
+Banks carry out several credit rescue actions as an effort to overcome the occurrence of arrears in credit payments or non-performing loans, in the form

-- 1. Restructuring or restructuring, by adding the amount of credit or adding capital to the debtor's business but on condition that as follows: - a.
-The debtor's business still exists and has good prospects in the future. - b.
+1. Restructuring or restructuring, by adding the amount of credit or adding capital to the debtor's busine 2 but on condition that as follows:

+- b.
 Debtors have good faith in paying their obligations to the bank. - 2.
 Reconditioning, or requirements for return, namely by: - a.
 Decrease in interest rates.
 Maximum limit of interest rate reduction provided by the Bank. - b.
 Postponement of payment of credit interest fines or penalties - 3.
 Rescheduling or rescheduling